kometbomb/prototracker-modular/MODULES.md

 # Prototracker-modular modules

+Modules are loosely divided in three categories: Control, Generators and Modifiers.
+This doesn't mean they are limited to that role, though.
+An oscillator is useful for modifying audio volume as much as an envelope.

-Most modules output either in the -1..1 range or similar, this means you can basically connect anything to anything.
+Most modules output either in the -1..1 range (or similar), this means you can basically connect anything to anything.
 Experiment.

 ## Control

+These modules are used to control other modules.

 ### FrequencyIn
 | Output | Description |
 |--------|-------------|
 | 0 | Keydown frequency (1.0 = 440 Hz, 2.0 = 880 Hz etc.)

 ### TriggerNote

+Note that this is just the initial keypress.
+You need to implement key-off functionality yourself (e.g. with the Effect module).

 | Output | Description |
 |--------|-------------|